GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

       )
     @if(condition: $isFeaturedImageMissing)
       @fail(
-        message: "Featured image is missing"
+        message: "Featured image is missing in local site"
         data: {
           featuredImageSlug: $postFeaturedImageSlug
         }